-Given this project and its role in documenting research ability, each MA participant will need to register for both EDRM505 (Research Methods in Education and Psychology), or its equivalent, for three credits and LEAD698 (MA Research Project) for 3 credits.
-LEAD637 (Issues in Research) may be petitioned as a substitute or in addition to these two courses, depending on advisor assessment of participant research needs.
+Given this project and its role in documenting research ability, each MA participant will need to register for EDRM505 (Research Methods and Statistics in Education and Psychology I) for three credits, LEAD637 (Issues in Research) for two credits, and LEAD698 (MA Research Project) for three credits.
 The research project can be included as a component of any one of these courses and should be included in the portfolio.
 The proposal for the research project must identify the research problem or issue, representative literature sources already consulted and those to be further researched, and a presentation of the research methodology.
 The participant should follow the Andrews University Standards for Written Work, 11th ed., especially the section on research projects (pp. 4-5), when doing this project.
 The final paper must include all of the following major sections: title page, sign-off page, abstract, table of contents, problem, purpose, research questions, methods, results, discussion, and conclusion.